Kubar-Protocol/corda-4/README.md

 Run the available integration, contract, and flow tests from IntelliJ or via Gradle to verify the CorDapp functionality.

-Below is an example of a short README-style documentation you can share with others.
-It explains the prerequisites, how to build the container image (if needed), and how to run the containerized application.

 ---

 # Cordapp Clients – Containerized Application